kubernetes/website/content/en/docs/concepts/_index.md

 The Kubernetes master is responsible for maintaining the desired state for your cluster.
 When you interact with Kubernetes, such as by using the `kubectl` command-line interface, you're communicating with your cluster's Kubernetes master.

 > The "master" refers to a collection of processes managing the cluster state.
-Typically these processes are all run on a single node in the cluster, and this node is also referred to as the master.
+Typically all these processes run on a single node in the cluster, and this node is also referred to as the master.
 The master can also be replicated for availability and redundancy.

 ### Kubernetes Nodes